Internal Security Operations Command: Information Operations

-In a parliament debate in February 2020, Future Forward MP Viroj Lakkana-adisorn presented a document revealing the percentage of the Internal Security Operation Command (ISOC) budget dedicated to information warfare in Thailand's three southern provinces of Narathiwas, Songkhla, and Yala.
+In a parliament debate in February 2020, Future Forward MP Viroj Lakkana-adisorn presented a document revealing the percentage of the Internal Security Operation Command (ISOC) budget dedicated to counterinsurgency, counterintelligence, emergency management especially support for disaster mitigations, human development, humanitarian aid, and information and psychological warfare operations in Thailand's three southern provinces of Pattani, Narathiwas, and Yala where are facing the South Thailand insurgency troubles.

 Three additional documents detailed Defense Ministry orders to conduct information warfare against opposition parties and politicians, including specific budget details for the internet and mobile phones and the internet.
 As ISOC reports directly to the prime minister's office, General Prayut denied all the allegations and promised to investigate.

-In October 2020, Twitter took down a "low-intensity" Royal Thai Army information operation apparently designed to stifle and influence democratic opinion on social media regarding Army scandals and democratic processes in the country, as part of a major wider investigation by Facebook and Twitter into attempts to influence the 2020 US Presidential Election.
+In October 2020, Twitter took down a "low-intensity" Royal Thai Army (RTA) information warfare operations apparently designed to stifle and influence democratic opinion on social media regarding Army scandals and democratic processes in the country, as part of a major wider investigation by Facebook and Twitter into attempts to influence the 2020 US Presidential Election.

 ISOC with Thailand's coup

 Post-2006 coup ISOC

 ISOC received a boost when the 2006 coup installed the government of General Surayud Chulanont.
 His government passed the Internal Security Act, 2008, granting ISOC the status of a state organization reporting to the Office of the Prime Minister.

 Thaksin planned a major restructuring of the ISOC prior to the coup which overthrew him in September 2006.
 Soon after the coup, the junta released three army suspects in the car bomb plot.
 Junta leader and Army Commander-in-Chief General Sonthi Boonyaratglin appointed himself head of ISOC (its previous head had been the prime minister) and transformed ISOC into a "government within a government".
 The new ISOC was criticized as being a shadowy puppet master pulling the strings of existing agencies, answerable to no one but its leader.

-To protect people in south Thailand from insurgency-related violence, ISOC produced Jatukham Rammathep amulets for distribution to the Buddhist minority.
+To protect people in south Thailand from South Thailand insurgency situations, ISOC produced Jatukham Rammathep amulets for distribution to the Buddhist minority.
 The renowned animist amulets were believed to have magical powers to protect their wearers from violence and large sums are paid for them.
 The plan was developed by Colonel Manas Khongpan, deputy director of ISOC in Yala Province.

 The cabinet of General Surayud Chulanont gave 732 ISOC staff members an 84.3 million baht "reward" in mid-2007.
 ISOC explained that police and soldiers were temporarily transferred to support ISOC's operation.
 ISOC wanted to reward them for their hard work and sacrifice.
 ISOC had originally requested the reward in 2003, but was turned down by the Thaksin government.